 I honestly have no concrete answer to that, however;

-When I was starting out with affiliate marketing sometime in the early 2010s, the affiliate marketing industry was awash with big claims of quick and easy money.
+When I started with affiliate marketing sometime in the early 2010s, the affiliate marketing industry was awash with big claims of quick and easy money.

 Of course, there is no such thing as a “get rich quick” business online, but sadly – many people fell for this (and I did too in the beginning).